-Three Months Ended Six Months Ended (in thousands, except percentages) July 1, 2022 July 2, 2021 Chang e · July 1, 2022 July 2, 2021 Change Other income (expense), net \$ 4,27 4 \$ (147) \$ 4,421 (3,007)% \$ 4,336 \$ 872 \$ 3,464 397 %
+Three Mon ths Ended Nine Mon (in thousands, except percentages) Sept ember 30, 2022 October r 1, 2021 Change Se ptember 30, 2022 Oct ober 1, 2021 Change Other income (expense), net \$ (118) \$ (213) \$ 95 (45)% \$ 4,218 \$ 659 \$ 3,559 540 %

-Other income (expense), net is primarily comprised of gain on sale of investments in equity securities, foreign exchange gains and losses on cash, accounts receivable and intercompany balances denominated in currencies other than the functional currency of the reporting entity.
-Our other income (expense), net increased during the fiscal 2022 period presented, relative to the corresponding prior year periods, primarily due to a gain of \$4.2 million recorded on the sale of our investment in Encoding.com.
+Other income (expense), net is primarily comprised of foreign exchange gains and losses on cash, accounts receivable and intercompany balances denominated in currencies other than the functional currency of the reporting entity.
+Change in other income (expense), net in the three months ended September 30, 2022, compared to the corresponding period in 2021, was primarily due to foreign currency exchange losses resulting from the fluctuation of the Euro against the U.S. dollar.
+Change in other income (expense), net in the nine months ended September 30, 2022, compared to the corresponding period in 2021, was primarily due to foreign currency exchange losses resulting from the fluctuation of the Euro against the U.S. dollar.
+Change in other income (expense), net in the nine months ended September 30, 2022, compared to the corresponding period in 2021, was primarily due to a gain of \$4.2 million recorded on the sale of our investment in Encoding.com in May 2022.
 Refer to Note 3 of the Notes to our Condensed Consolidated Financial Statements for details on the sale of investments in Encoding.com.